ericlu327/AtlFoodFinder/README.md

 ## Team
  * Eric Lu
- * Ayush C
+ * Ayush Chattopadhya
- * Jesse
+ * Jesse Zhang
- * Vincent
+ * Vincent Yang
- * Andrew
+ * Andrew Nguyen
 ## Details
-This project uses HTML, CSS, Python (Django), and JS to create an interactive map for restraunts and reviews
+This project uses HTML, CSS, Python (Django), and JS to create an interactive map for restaurants and reviews in Atlanta, Georgia.
+This project also serves to provide practical applications of the SCRUM framework.
+Here, our team seeks to make use of the Agile methodology in software development. =)